mga-odoo/odoobooks/docs/sales/set_default_terms_and_conditions.rst

 sure that salesman will never forget to add the default terms and conditions.

-.. tip:: The payment terms will be added automatically at the end of every quotation as a part of the terms and conditions.
+Tip: The payment terms will be added automatically at the end of every quotation as a part of the terms and conditions.

 .. |image0| image:: ./media/image3.png
    :width: 6.5in